bee-san/branadonskerritt.github.io/_posts/2017-12-05-An-Introduction-To-Combinatronics.md

 According to [this](wordfinder.yourdictionary.com/letter-words/6) there are 15,000 words that are 6 letters long.

+We know that the first letter will be a capital letter, snd we know that it ends with a number.

+{A..Z{(5 letters here to make the world}{0..9}

 So we know that the first section will be 15,000 and then it's followed by a random number, 0 to 9.
-So we have 15,000 * 10 = 150000.
+So we have 15,000 + 10 = 15010

 A lot less than what was originally guessed.
 Knowing some basic information about a user, you can cut down the time it takes to hack their password by 3/4ths.